What Is a Film Fixer? A Guide to Production Fixers in the UAE

 What Does a Fixer Do?

-The Full Scope of Fixer Responsibilities in the Emirates
+The Full Scope of Fixer Responsibilities in the United Arab Emirates

-The day-to-day work of a UAE production fixer is broader than most visiting crews anticipate.
+Here is the breakdown.
+The day-to-day work of a UAE production fixer is wider than most visiting crews expect.
 It extends well beyond logistics into regulatory navigation, cultural mediation, and the kind of anticipatory problem-solving that keeps a shoot moving in a country where bureaucratic surprises can cost you entire shooting days.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — navigating DFTC requirements in Dubai, twofour54 processes in Abu Dhabi, and National Media Council federal approvals, with special permit procedures for drone use, military locations, and government buildings
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — handling DFTC needs in Dubai, twofour54 processes in Abu Dhabi, and National Media Council federal approvals, with special permit procedures for drone use, military locations, and government buildings

-• [Crew sourcing](/services/film-crew/) — identifying and hiring local crew across all departments, drawing from the UAE's growing pool of Emirati and resident professionals as well as the significant South Asian production community
+- [Crew sourcing](/services/film-crew/) — identifying and hiring local crew across all departments, drawing from the UAE's growing pool of Emirati and resident pros as well as the major South Asian production community

-• Equipment — sourcing from Dubai and Abu Dhabi rental houses, managing customs clearance for imported gear through UAE free zones, and arranging backup equipment for desert and extreme-heat conditions
+- Gear — sourcing from Dubai and Abu Dhabi rental houses, managing customs clearance for imported gear through UAE free zones, and arranging backup gear for desert and extreme-heat conditions

-• [Location scouting](/services/pre-production/location-scouting-services/) — finding locations that match creative briefs across the UAE's extraordinary range: futuristic cityscapes, vast desert expanses, mountain terrain in Ras Al Khaimah, historic districts in Sharjah, and coastal environments along both the Gulf and Indian Ocean coasts
+- [Location scouting](/services/pre-production/location-scouting-services/) — finding locations that match creative briefs across the UAE's extraordinary range: futuristic cityscapes, vast desert expanses, mountain terrain in Ras Al Khaimah, historic districts in Sharjah, and coast sets along both the Gulf and Indian Ocean coasts

-• Content sensitivity review — advising on cultural, religious, and political boundaries before they become problems on set, including guidance on filming near mosques, appropriate dress standards for crew, and restrictions around royal family depictions
+- Content sensitivity review — advising on cultural, religious, and political boundaries before they become problems on set.
+This includes guidance on filming near mosques, appropriate dress standards for crew, and restrictions around royal family depictions

-• Transport and accommodation — organizing vehicle fleets rated for desert conditions, driver teams familiar with filming logistics, hotel blocks in Dubai or Abu Dhabi, and crew movement between emirates
+- Transport and lodging — organizing car fleets rated for desert conditions, driver teams familiar with filming logistics, hotel blocks in Dubai or Abu Dhabi, and crew movement between emirates

-• Incentive navigation — guiding productions through Abu Dhabi's 30% cash rebate application via twofour54, ensuring eligibility requirements are met and documentation is properly maintained
+- Incentive navigation — guiding shoots through Abu Dhabi's 30% cash rebates application via twofour54, making sure eligibility needs are met and records is well kept

-• Emergency problem-solving — handling the unexpected, from sandstorms that shut down exterior shoots to last-minute permit complications and equipment failures in extreme heat
+- Emergency problem-solving — handling the unexpected, from sandstorms that shut down exterior shoots to last-minute permit complications and gear failures in extreme heat

 Pre-Production: Where UAE Shoots Are Won or Lost

-The pre-production phase determines everything in the Emirates.
-Permit applications through the DFTC require detailed shoot plans, script summaries, location lists, and crew manifests — and the review process includes content assessment.
+Here is the run-down.
+The pre-production phase sets everything in the United Arab Emirates.
+Permit applications through the DFTC need detailed shoot plans, script summaries, location lists, and crew manifests — and the review process has content assessment.
 A fixer who has processed hundreds of applications knows how to present a production in terms the authorities respond to favorably.
-They understand which locations require additional security clearances (anything near government buildings, military installations, or royal palaces), which public spaces have seasonal restrictions, and how far in advance specific permits need to be submitted.
-For productions seeking Abu Dhabi's 30% rebate, the fixer coordinates with twofour54's production services division from the earliest planning stages, ensuring the project structure meets rebate eligibility criteria before significant spending begins.
+They know which locations need extra security clearances (anything near government buildings, military installations, or royal palaces).
+This public spaces have seasonal restrictions, and how far in advance specific permits need to be submitted.
+For shoots seeking Abu Dhabi's 30% rebates, the fixer sets up with twofour54's production services division from the earliest planning stages, making sure the project structure meets rebates eligibility criteria before major spending starts.

 Production: Operating Under the UAE's Unique Conditions

-During filming, the fixer manages logistics that are specific to the Emirates' environment and regulatory framework.
-Summer temperatures routinely exceed 45 degrees Celsius, requiring adjusted shooting schedules — often starting at dawn, breaking during peak heat, and resuming in late afternoon or evening.
-Equipment needs protection from sand and heat exposure.
-The fixer coordinates with authorities in real time, because UAE permit conditions often specify exact hours, exact locations, and crew count limits that must be adhered to strictly.
-On documentary and news productions, the fixer navigates the particular sensitivities around filming in public spaces, ensuring that local customs around photography and privacy are respected — a dimension that carries legal weight in the UAE, not merely social consequence.
+During filming, the fixer manages logistics that are specific to the United Arab Emirates' environment and rules.
+Summer temperatures routinely exceed 45 degrees Celsius, needing adjusted shooting schedules — often starting at dawn, breaking during peak heat, and resuming in late afternoon or evening.
+Gear needs protection from sand and heat exposure.
+The fixer sets up with authorities in real time, because UAE permit conditions often specify exact hours, exact locations, and crew count limits that must be adhered to strictly.
+On documentary and news shoots, the fixer navigates the specific sensitivities around filming in public spaces, making sure that local customs around photography and privacy are respected — a dimension that carries legal weight in the UAE, not merely social consequence.

 Administrative and Legal Compliance

-International productions in the UAE face administrative requirements that differ significantly from Western norms.
+Global shoots in the UAE face administrative needs that differ significantly from Western norms.
 Work permits for foreign crew must be processed through the relevant emirate's media authority.
-Equipment imported temporarily requires customs documentation — typically handled through Dubai's free zone infrastructure or Abu Dhabi's media zone.
-Insurance requirements for filming at certain locations, particularly high-profile architectural landmarks, can be substantial.
-The fixer coordinates all of this with local PRO services (public relations officers who handle government paperwork), immigration consultants, customs brokers, and insurance providers.
-For productions structured to claim Abu Dhabi's rebate, meticulous financial documentation and audit compliance are essential, and the fixer ensures these standards are maintained throughout the production.
+Gear imported short-term needs customs records — mostly handled through Dubai's free zone infrastructure or Abu Dhabi's media zone.
+Insurance needs for filming at certain locations, specific high-profile architectural landmarks, can be substantial.
+The fixer sets up all of this with local PRO services (public relations officers who handle government forms), immigration consultants, customs brokers, and insurance providers.
+For shoots structured to claim Abu Dhabi's rebates, careful financial records and audit compliance are key, and the fixer makes sure these standards are kept across the production.

 ACT 03